Nutreco Wholesome Blend Grain Free Dog Food earns the Advisor’s top rating of 5 stars.

 And a fat-to-protein ratio of about 50%.

-Even when you consider the protein-boosting effects of the peas and alfalfa, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effects of the peas, alfalfa and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Wholesome Blend Grain Free is a grain free kibble using a significant amount of salmon, pork and chicken meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nutreco Wholesome Blend Grain Free is a meat-based kibble using a significant amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.